Installation

 For devices showing Unsupported

-, here is an Unofficially-support-devices, you can compile the kernel yourself.
+, here is an Unofficially supported devices.
+You can compile the kernel yourself.

 Backup stock boot.img